BYC-Sophie/BYC-Sophie.github.io/_includes/other_Info.md

 <ul style="margin:0 0 5px;">
   <li>Love traveling 🚶‍♀️🚶‍♀️🚶‍♀️ and have been to: Iceland, Finland, Norway, France, Spain, Singapore, Portugal, Japan, Korea, Thailand, the Philippines, and Malaysia.
 And of course, China and the US 😀. </li>
   <li>Just enjoyed my journey this summer vacation: 🚗 Las Vegas, Kanab, Page, Grand Canyon, White Pocket, Antelope Canyon, Sedona, Phoenix 🚗. </li>
-  <li>Feel free to contact me for the well-planned itineraries or to discuss future travel plans!
-(Feel free to [check here](https://photos.app.goo.gl/ChLFkpZo5KjKhNX69) if you're interested in the photos!)</li>
+  <li>Feel free to contact me for well-planned itineraries or to discuss future travel plans!
+(Feel free to <a href="https://photos.app.goo.gl/ChLFkpZo5KjKhNX69">check here</a> if you're interested in the photos!)</li>
   <li>Also love singing 🎙️🎙️🎙️ and playing the piano 🎹🎹🎹.
 Lucky to have thousands of followers on an online music platform to share my music with. 🥰🥰🥰</li>
 </ul>